aHorvathBazsi/Analog_clock_reading/README.md

 # Analog_clock_reading
-A mini-project for student based on image-processing.
-The presented algorithm imports an image of an analog clock and return the time.
+A mini-project for an image-processing class.
+The presented algorithm imports an image of an analog clock and return the time in HH:MM format.

-Please note that the comments in the source code are in romanian (I will update to English soon.)
+Please note that the comments in the source code are in romanian.